 ART 220: PrintmakingAn introduction to printmaking including three or more of the following processes: monoprint, pressure print, stencil, linocut, woodcut, silk screen, and digital printmaking.
 There is a strong emphasis on conceptual development with practical application of both traditional and contemporary practices in printmaking.
 Single and multiple color printing techniques, formal issues, as well as printmaking as a form of visual expression are explored in detail.
 When scheduled on Tuesday-Thursday, class will dismiss early for University Convocations.

 ART 222: Artist BooksArtist books are explored in a variety of forms including accordions, exposed and non-adhesive bindings, pop-ups, box making and alternative structures.
-Letterpress along with other forms of printmaking and surface treatments will be used for each structure.
+Letterpress along with other forms of printmaking and surface treatments will be used.
 Techniques of cutting, folding, sewing, gluing, printing and working in dimension are examined in detail.
 Unique content is expected for each project.

 ART 223: Image and Sound IIA continuation of FIST 120 with expanded instruction in image design, sound design, sequencing, and concept development.
 Historical development of the medium and contemporary approaches to creative expression, representational ethics, and audience are emphasized through exercises, readings, lectures, demonstrations, discussions, and critiques, culminating in a final video project.